 In these instances, injured riders should speak to their motorcycle accident attorney about whether the manufacturer of the bike, the manufacturer of a defective part, or even the garage where the vehicle most recently received service or maintenance can be held liable to you for damages.

-What should you do if you have been involved in a RI Motorcycle Accident?
+What should you do if you have been involved in an Accident?

 Though the moments after a motorcycle accident can be very traumatic, keep in mind that your actions immediately following the accident have a direct bearing on how much compensation you will recover: